 Tekton: Your CI/CD Solution

 One of the primary likable traits of Tekton is that it is open-source.
-It is a tool that aims to better the CI/CD systems by lending the required support to DevOps.
-While most cloud vendors have the same tools, Tekton is a class above the others as it allows the DevOps members to create CI/CD pipeline which is serverless and scalable from the initiation.
+It is a tool that aims to better CI/CD systems by lending the required support to DevOps.
+While most cloud vendors have the same tools, Tekton is a class above the others as it allows DevOps members to create a serverless and scalable CI/CD pipeline from the initiation.
 The cloud-native supportive tool lends unparalleled flexibility and compatibility.

 Tekton is compatible with Jenkins, Skaffold, Knative, and other CI/CD tools.
 It doubled down on the CI/CD streamlining by being compatible across all major cloud vendors, environments, and programming languages.
 As one may have guessed, it is backed by the Linux Foundation, which has doled out many popular open-source projects.

-Cutting to the chase, Tekton simplifies and streamlines the CI/CD approach by creating reusable pipelines which rely on Kubernetes CRDs to achieve simplicity.
+Cutting to the chase, Tekton simplifies and streamlines the CI/CD approach by creating reusable pipelines that rely on Kubernetes CRDs to achieve simplicity.

 Useful Link: EKS Vs. AKS Vs. GKE: Which is the right Kubernetes platform for you?